agrison/hello-clj-clever-cloud/README.md

   :main app.handler)
 ```

-We will need a standalone JAR, in order to do that, our `handler` namespace needs to generate as a Java class using `(:gen-class)` and we need a `main` method that starts jetty on port `8080` (default port for a clever-cloud application).
+We will need a standalone JAR, in order to do that, our `handler` namespace needs to generate a Java class using `(:gen-class)` and we need a `main` method that starts jetty on port `8080` (default port for a clever-cloud application).

 Edit **src/app/handler.clj**: